Senior Vice President and Editor-in-Chief, ESPN The Undefeated

 Kevin Merida joined ESPN in November 2015 as senior vice president and editor-in-chief of “The Undefeated,” ESPN’s media platform that explores the intersections of sports, race and culture.
 He is responsible for the site’s editorial direction, tone and policies, and provides oversight and strategy leadership for key initiatives undertaken by “The Undefeated.”

-In December 2017, Merida assumed additional responsibility for ESPN’s news enterprise and investigative coverage; as well as presiding over the ESPN Editorial Board – a company-wide, cross-disciplinary team of leaders who guide and inform the company’s editorial standards of conduct, and ensures that ESPN content reflects the company’s editorial guidelines.
+From December 2017 through March 2020, Merida had additional responsibility for ESPN’s news enterprise and investigative coverage; as well as presiding over the ESPN Editorial Board – a company-wide, cross-disciplinary team of leaders who guide and inform the company’s editorial standards of conduct, and ensures that ESPN content reflects the company’s editorial guidelines.
 He is also responsible for the company’s development of a storytelling innovation lab designed to create new narrative forms that resonate on all screens and platforms.

 Prior to ESPN, Merida served as The Washington Post’s managing editor for news, features and The Post’s Universal News Desk since February 2013.
 In that role, he helped lead The Post’s digital transformation that has resulted in one of the largest increases in audience growth of any media outlet in the country over the last two years.
 Merida oversaw key sections – National, Foreign, Metro, Business, Sports, Investigations, Outlook, Style, Travel, Food, Local Living and Weekend/Going Out Guide and The Washington Post Magazine.
 Merida is the first African American to hold a managing editor position at The Post.
 During his tenure, The Post won three Pulitzer Prizes.